Trading Glass

 • Produces inconsistent results

-Trading with a system:
+Trading with a system (within its regime):

 • Removes doubt and hesitation